 Police stop 4 kids who drove SUV 600 miles down Aussie coast

-CANBERRA, Australia (AP) — Four children aged 10 to 14 packed fishing rods in a parent's SUV, left a farewell note then drove more than 1,000 kilometers (600 miles) down the Australian east coast before they were stopped by police the next day, an officer said on Monday.
+CANBERRA, Australia (AP) — Four children aged 10 to 14 packed fishing rods in a parent's SUV, left a farewell note then drove more than 1,000 kilometers (600 miles) down the Australian east coast before they were stopped by police the next day after two fuel thefts and one aborted pursuit, officers said on Monday.

 When the children were stopped by police near Grafton in New South Wales state at 10:40 p.m.
 Sunday, they locked the doors and refused to get out, Acting Police Inspector Darren Williams said.

-A police officer used a baton to break a window of the Nissan Patrol, that had been reported stolen, Williams said.
+A police officer used a baton to break a window of the 2004 Nissan Patrol, which had been reported stolen by worried parents, Williams said.

 Police were not sure which child or children drove or why they left Rockhampton in Queensland state on Saturday.
 The children are a 14-year-old boy, two 13-year-old boys and a 10-year-old girl.